twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 Using `vim` inside `tmux` in many terminals was a particularly bad experience.
 Nothing was ever quite fast enough.
 Many Linux alternatives are actually decent.
 For example, `urxvt` and `st` give good experiences.
-But they are difficult to configure. macOS options are worse yet, especially with a full-screen terminal on a 4k monitor.
-None of these terminals are cross-platform - they are usually married to the windowing and font rendering APIs of their native platform.
+But they are difficult to configure.
+The options for macOS are even worse, especially with a full-screen terminal on a 4k monitor.
+None of these terminals are cross-platform--they are usually married to the windowing and font rendering APIs of their native platform.

 Alacritty aims to address those issues.
 The project's architecture and features are guided by a set of values: